 USA

-Brian has managed organizations for Nobel laureates Archbishop Desmond Tutu and the Dalai Lama, taking the knowledge they have imparted to him and created programs to inspire youth on their own explorations of ethics, and that reshape conversations on peace, equality and forgiveness.
+Brian has managed organizations for Nobel laureates Archbishop Desmond Tutu and the Dalai Lama, taking the knowledge they have imparted to him to create programs to inspire youth on their own explorations of ethics and reshape conversations on peace, equality, and forgiveness.

 Brian was a Rotary Youth Exchange Student to Brazil and became a Rotarian in his 20s when he joined the Rotary Club of Hollywood, California.
-He helped to create the Rotary Club of San Francisco - Castro, Rotary's first LGBT-cultured club, and past president of the Rotary Club for Global Action, an e-club based in District 5150 with membership from 22 countries around the world including some countries where Rotary is not currently allowed to establish an in-country presence.
+He helped create the Rotary Club of San Francisco - Castro, Rotary's first LGBT-cultured club.
+He is also the past president of the Rotary Club for Global Action, an e-club based in District 5150 with membership from 22 countries around the world, including some countries where Rotary is not currently allowed to establish an in-country presence.

 Geeta Manek (Trustee Liaison)